QuantSysBio/SPIsnake/README.md

 N-mers separated by underscores will give rise to a full range of peptide sequences.
 Redundancies are removed internally.
 Place proteome `.fasta` files in `data/reference` Place PTM tables `.csv` files in `data/modifications`
-3. Specify datasets and corresponding tolerances to be used for m/z matching in `/data/Experiment_design.csv` and place the corresponding `.txt` files in `/data/MS_mass_lists`
+3. Specify datasets and corresponding tolerances to be used for MW filtering in `/data/Experiment_design.csv`; place the corresponding `.txt` files in `/data/MS_mass_lists`
+4. Download netMHCpan from `data16040/USERS/Yehor/DB_size/netMHCpan.tar.gz`.
+Extract archive into the main workflow directory.

 ## Execution